SCENE 01 / SOUND RECORDIST TEAM

 Coordinated production sound departments across France

-Here is how this works in practice.
-Whether you are rolling on a Canal+ series in a Bordeaux warehouse, a Gaumont feature in the alleys of the Marais, or a documentary unit weaving through the markets of Marseille, our sound recordist teams arrive as a set up department rather than a stack of freelancers.
-Mixers, boom operators, and utility technicians who have shared trucks across multiple productions read each other on the floor — wiring talent under wardrobe at the Palais Garnier, riding peaks during press conferences at the Élysée perimeter, or chasing dialogue through wind-bent vineyards in the Loire Valley.
+You might be rolling on a Canal+ series in a Bordeaux warehouse, a Gaumont feature in the alleys of the Marais, or a documentary unit weaving through the markets of Marseille.
+In each case, our sound recordist teams arrive as one ready department rather than a stack of freelancers.
+Mixers, boom operators, and utility technicians who have shared trucks across many shoots read each other on the floor.
+They wire talent under wardrobe at the Palais Garnier, ride peaks during press conferences at the Élysée perimeter, and chase dialogue through wind-bent vineyards in the Loire Valley.

-Here is the short of it.
-We size the crew to the work: a lean two-person team for vérité in Lyon's Croix-Rousse, a full department with playback for a feature stage outside Bry-sur-Marne.
-Every team delivers reports and stems aligned with CSA broadcast standards and CNC technical specs, hands footage to French post houses ready for re-recording, and travels with backup recorders so a failed card never costs you a take.
-One booking, one accountable contact, every speaking role covered for the length of your French shoot.
+We size the crew to the work: a lean two-person team for vérité in Lyon's Croix-Rousse, or a full department with playback for a feature stage outside Bry-sur-Marne.
+Each team delivers reports and stems aligned with CSA broadcast standards and CNC tech specs.
+They hand footage to French post houses ready for re-recording.
+They also carry backup recorders, so a failed card never costs you a take.
+One booking gives you one accountable contact, with every speaking role covered for the length of your French shoot.

 FAQ